Aylur/astal/docs/guide/typescript/variable.md

 ## Dispose if no longer needed

-This will stop the interval and force exit the subprocess and disconnect gobjects.
+This will stop the interval, force exit the subprocess and disconnect gobjects.

 ```js
 myVar.drop()